roberts-sandbox/test-realist/_posts/2013-05-17-jekylls-new-draft-feature.md

 ---
 layout: post
-title:  jekyll's New Draft Feature
+title:  jekyll&apos;s New Draft Feature
 tags:   blog, jekyll

 synopsis: In which I note the new feature of jekyll that I really like.